-Effects of treatment last, on average for 3 months.
+The effects of treatment last, on average for 3 months.
 Some individuals find treatment can last longer.
-Treatments should be maintained are every 3-4 months.
+Treatments should be maintained every 3-4 months.
 This is the optimal way to protect financial investments of treatments in a preventative approach.
-If muscle movement returns strongly and fuller for a number of months both clients and practitioner are ‘starting from the beginning’ rather than maintaining effects.
+If muscle movement returns strongly and fuller for a number of months both patient and practitioner are ‘starting from the beginning’ rather than maintaining effects.

 One FAQ is ‘ what if I don’t like the effects of botox or cannot or do not want to maintain treatment.’

 The answer is simple.
 The muscle function will return to what it has been.
 Skin texture and lines will be as they were previously.
 There will have been a respite period whilst treatment has been effective and this will continue, with treatment.
 Botulinum toxin works directly on the muscles where it is injected.
 It is not systemic.
 Once metabolised by the body it dissipates, disappearing entirely.
 Muscles do not come back stronger.
 They return to what they were prior to treatment.

 What is Botox?